YMobyMurkU/NoShot/README.md

 How To Use

-1) Go to NoShot folder and double click on 'Run NoShot-Run.bat'
+1) Go to NoShot folder and double click on 'NoShot-Run-LogOnly.bat' OR 'NoShot-Run-Report.bat'
 2) Enter info into prompts and select population stats
 3) Enjoy

+    NoShot-Run-LogOnly.bat

+    a - Logs only to computer - no 3rd party service integration

+    NoShot-Run-Report.bat

+    a - Reports to 3rd party service - (discord only atm)

 TIPS
 When in station - Zoom out and try and get population stats over darkest place